Aqwerty321/ai_hackathon_judge/README.md

 - Individual submission reports now render via Jinja2 to `reports/<submission>_report.html`, featuring criteria tables, transcript excerpts, flagged claims, and code quality evidence.
 - Running the pipeline also writes `reports/leaderboard.csv`, a pandas-generated table aggregating total scores with key video/text/code metrics for easy ranking.
 - The report templates live under `ai_judge/templates/` for easy customization (branding, extra metrics, etc.).

+### Performance & Observability

+- The pipeline records per-stage timings (video/text/code/scoring/report) and logs them to stdout while returning them in the `run_metrics` payload.
+- Results are cached per submission fingerprint under `data/intermediate_outputs/analysis_cache/` so repeat runs reuse heavy analyzer outputs when inputs are unchanged.
+- Total runtime is enforced against a five-minute cap—exceeding it raises an error so long-running submissions surface immediately.
+- Clear the cache by deleting the `analysis_cache/` directory if you need to recompute from scratch.

 ### Continuous Integration